EasyDOT FAQ

 Question: I take insulin for my diabetes.
 Can I still qualify?

 Answer: In a word, yes.
-You and your doctor will need to complete the following form: IDDM FORM There are some exceptions that will exclude you: If you have diabetes complications that potentially interfere with safety, such as kidney failure, severe neuropathy or retinopathy, OR if you have had a severe hypoglycemic episode in which [...]
+You and your doctor will need to complete the following form: IDDM FORM There are some exceptions that will exclude you: If you have diabetes complications that potentially interfere with safety, such as kidney failure, severe neuropathy or retinopathy, OR if you have had a severe hypoglycemic episode in [...]

 Question: I take insulin for my diabetes.
 Can I still qualify?